Charlotteis/flasky/PROCESS.md

 - pip install flask-moment (moment.js)
 - import flask-moment into app
 - display UTC time converted into local time in index template

+- pip install flask-wtf
+- add really basic secret key to enable CSRF protection for flask-wtf to work
+- import flask-wtf form and wtform fields and validators into app